Traveller Equality Project

 What Our Project Does:

-The ICB Traveller Equality Project works to improve the situation of Travellers in the justice system in England and Wales.
+Irish Chaplaincy's Traveller Equality Project works to improve the situation of Travellers in the justice system in England and Wales.
 Gypsies and Travellers make up around 5% of the prison population in England and Wales.
 In 2008, the National Offender Management Service's Race Review noted that:

 “particular concerns relating to Gypsy Traveller Roma prisoners included: difficulties accessing services, including offender behaviour programmes, as the literacy level required was too high… and lack of cultural awareness and understanding of staff.”

-In 2010, The Irish Chaplaincy launched the ‘Voices Unheard’ research project to look at the experiences of Travellers in prison.
+In 2010, Irish Chaplaincy launched the ‘Voices Unheard’ research project to look at the experiences of Travellers in prison.
 Key findings from the research, published in June 2011, were that:

 • A lack of monitoring had led to a failure to formulate or implement measures to ensure equality of opportunity for this prisoner group.